Order before 00:30 for next day delivery Extra 15% off on APP Earn £15 Credit? Over 194k reviews & 4.4 rated

 • Aim for 3 sets of 8 to 12 reps.

-6. Dumbbell shoulder shrugs
+6. Dumbbell shrugs

-If you want to develop your neck and traps, then look no further than dumbbell shrugs.
-Dumbbell shrugs are relatively simple to perform, but form and technique are essential.
+If you want to develop your neck and traps, look no further than dumbbell shrugs.
+This exercise is simple to perform, but proper form and technique are essential.
+Avoid selecting a weight that's too heavy and focus on a full range of motion.

 How to do the dumbbell shrug

-• Your arms should be fully extended with your elbows relaxed and not locked out.
+• Your arms should be fully extended with relaxed elbows.
 Lift the dumbbells as high as you can with your traps by shrugging your shoulders up towards your ears.
-Hold for a second before lowering them back down to the starting position.

-• Avoid pushing your head forwards.
-This is a common mistake, but it shortens the movement and makes it less effective.
+• Engage your core and repeat.
+Avoid pushing your head forward, as this shortens the movement and makes it less effective.

 • Aim for 2 to 3 sets of 8 to 12 reps.

-7. One arm dumbbell swing
+7. One-arm dumbbell swing

-How to do the dumbbell swing
+How to do the one-arm dumbbell swing

 • Hold a dumbbell at arm's length between your legs.